 The Union will provide in writing to the Office of Human Resources a list of authorized representatives empowered to speak and act on behalf of the Union.

 Section 3 – Shop Stewards

-The Union shall designate up to thirty (30) members as Stewards who are empowered to represent employees in grievance or disciplinary proceedings when requested by the employees.
+The Union shall designate up to sixty (60) members as Stewards who are empowered to represent Graduate Employees in grievance or disciplinary proceedings when requested by the Graduate Employees.
 The Union shall provide the University with a list of current Stewards.
-Stewards shall be allowed to investigate and process grievances and represent employees at grievance proceedings without loss of pay.
-The Steward shall notify their supervisor, in advance, of the need to take leave to represent an employee.
-If such leave would interfere with the Steward’s regularly assigned tasks, the supervisor shall make arrangements for such leave to be accommodated within forty-eight (48) hours.
+Stewards shall be allowed to investigate and process grievances and represent Graduate Employees at grievance proceedings without loss of pay.
+The Steward shall notify their supervisor, in advance, of the need to take leave to represent a Graduate Employee.
+If such leave would interfere with the Steward’s regularly assigned tasks, the supervisor shall make arrangements for such leave to be accommodated within forty- eight (48) hours.
 If such a delay affects meeting a timeline, the parties agree to extend the timeline.

 Section 4 – Release Time

-The University shall provide thirty-two (32) hours of release time, without loss of pay, each fiscal year, to be divided, at the Union’s discretion, among its officials, to attend union functions provided that official has notified their supervisor and the Office of Human Resources no less than thirty (30) days in advance of the leave.
-The official will arrange, if necessary, for a substitute acceptable to their supervisor, to perform their duties during such leave, or arrange to complete the work at another time, whichever is appropriate.
-Substitute work will be compensated in accordance with Article 11 – Salary.
+The University shall provide sixty (60) hours of release time, without loss of pay, each fiscal year, to be divided at the Union’s discretion among its officials, to attend union functions, provided that the official has notified their supervisor in writing no less than fifteen (15) days in advance of the leave.
+In the event of an emergency and with the agreement of the supervisor, a lesser period is acceptable.
+No more than two (2) Graduate Employees in any one department shall take such a leave at the same time and leaves shall not be taken more than five (5) consecutive days.
+If necessary, the employing unit will arrange a substitute to perform official duties during such leave, or the Graduate Employee will arrange to complete the work at another time, whichever is appropriate.
+Substitute work will be compensated in accordance with Article 11.

 Section 5 – Union Dues